zeta-chain/network-config/README.md

 This repository is the authoritative source for Zetachain node setup, offering essential configuration files, genesis files, and upgrade paths for all networks.
 It ensures consistent and reliable node deployment and maintenance.

-Please be sure to use the https://docs.zetachain.com docs on how to start a node.
+Please be sure to use the [Zetachain Docs](https://docs.zetachain.com) on how to start a node.

 ## Releases